-Whether it's to boost your fitness, health or bank balance, or as an environmental choice, taking up cycling could be one of the best decisions you ever make.
+Whether it's to boost your fitness, health or bank balance, or as an environmental choice, taking up riding could be one of the best decisions you ever make.
 Not convinced?
-Here are 30 major benefits of taking to two wheels.
+Here are 30 major cycling benefits, spread across improving your health, happiness and relationships.

 1. You’ll get there faster